ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Components.rst

 JEDI Configuration Builder
 ----------------------------

-The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms (e.g., letkf, 3dvar) and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.
-The `jcb-algorithms <https://github.com/NOAA-EPIC/jcb-algorithms>`_ repository contains YAML algorithm files (e.g., LETKF, 3DVar) for JCB; these files contain the high-level configuration structure that is prescribed by the JEDI data assimilation system.
+The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms (e.g., letkf-oi, 3dvar) and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.
+The `jcb-algorithms <https://github.com/NOAA-EPIC/jcb-algorithms>`_ repository contains YAML algorithm files (e.g., LETKF-OI, 3DVar) for JCB; these files contain the high-level configuration structure that is prescribed by the JEDI data assimilation system.
 The `jcb-gdas <https://github.com/NOAA-EPIC/jcb-gdas>`_ repository contains information for different types of analysis (e.g., snow, marine, atmosphere).

 Unified Workflow (UW) Tools (``uwtools``)